Indonesia's Sinabung volcano erupts, flight alert issued

 Planes have been prohibited to fly in the airspace above the hot cloud areas, as a volcano observation notice for aviation with the orange level was in effect.

-The potential of further eruption remains along with the release of hot clouds.
+The potential of the further eruption remains along with the release of hot clouds.

 Heavy rains of volcanic ash are threatening the areas located in the slope of the volcano, and the volcanic materials may be spread further by the wind to regions located out of the slope.